Jaxydog/crafty_novels/README.md

 # crafty_novels

-A crate for parsing and converting text files using [Pandoc](https://pandoc.org/).
+A crate for parsing and converting documents using [Pandoc](https://pandoc.org/).
-Currently, the project is only designed to work with [Stendhal](https://modrinth.com/mod/stendhal) files.
+Currently, the project is only designed to work with [Stendhal](https://modrinth.com/mod/stendhal) book exports.

 ## Project